The most important deadlines at a glance

 - or you paid income tax but earned little (for example, as a working student or working a mini job with tax class I).

-The good news is that You have four years to file your voluntary tax return for 2024 – the deadline is December 31.
-2028.
+The good news is that You have four years to file your voluntary tax return for 2025.
+The deadline is December 31, 2029.
+2029.
 The sooner you submit it, the sooner you can expect a potential refund.

 What does this have to do with your bank?

-Even though we, as BBVA Germany, have only recently entered the German market and cannot yet provide any tax-relevant documents for the 2024 tax year, we would like to help you keep track of your finances – because that's half the battle when it comes to filing your tax return.
+As BBVA Germany, we would like to help you keep track of your finances – because that's half the battle when it comes to filing your tax return.

 - monthly bank statements